-There are two carotenoids which are found in the retina, Zeaxanthin is one of them.
+There are two carotenoids which are found in the retina, zeaxanthin is one of them.
 Zeaxanthin is a yellow coloured pigment which is mostly found in the plants.
-It has a number of strong antioxidant properties.
-The main function of Zeaxanthin in the retina is to protect the eyes from harmful blue light.
-It acts as a shield and filter to this light in order to protect its harmful effect on the eyes.
+It has several strong antioxidant properties.
+The main function of zeaxanthin in the retina is to protect the eyes from harmful blue light.
+It acts as a shield and filter to this light to protect its harmful effect on the eyes.
 Zeaxanthin also protects the eyes from macular degeneration, age-related cataracts, and other leading causes which could result in blindness over the age of 60 years.
-The main sources of Zeaxanthin are collard greens, spinach, corn and kale.
+The main sources of zeaxanthin are collard greens, spinach, corn and kale.

 Lutein and Zeaxanthin are Isomers